PMassicotte/eemR/cran-comments.md

 ## Comment

-This is a re-submission from yesterday.
+ - This is a re-submission from yesterday.
 CRAN URL and a better Description Field has been provited.
+ - There was 1 note regarding changing email address.
+The issue is that I can't use my old email anymore (pm@bios.au.dk).
+This was my Aarhus University email when I did my postdoc.
+When I left after the postdoc, the email as been canceled.
+I will now use  my generic hotmail addresse (pmassicotte@hotmail.com).
+I have two other CRAN packages (cdom and gtrendsR) With Dirk Eddelbuettel.
+He can confirm my identity if needed.
+Thank you.